28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 5. Snooze

 Snooze is a chain with a somewhat paradoxical name — if you're snoozing in the morning, you're not likely to have time for a leisurely breakfast, are you?
-And make no mistake, Snooze subtitle itself "An A.M.
+And make no mistake, Snooze subtitles itself "An A.M.
 Eatery," so no late-night after-party breakfast/dinners here.
 So what does Snooze have that's worth waking up for?
-It does what it calls "creative twists on breakfast," which means trendy-yet-fun offerings like a Breakfast Pot Pie that's basically a sausage and gravy biscuit with a pastry puff replacing the biscuit or a Sweet Potato Bacon Smash Up with avocado, hemp seeds, pickled onions, and sriracha maple syrup topped with a poached egg (cage-free, of course).
+It does what it calls "creative twists on breakfast," which means trendy-yet-fun offerings like the Sweet Potato Bacon Smash Up with avocado, hemp seeds, pickled onions, and sriracha maple syrup topped with a poached egg (cage-free, of course).

 The real draw at Snooze, however, may be its full bar.
-Not only does it have sparkling wine-based drinks like mimosas, but it also offers bloodies with hard liquors including vodka, tequila, and gin as well as Irish coffee complete with whiskey.
-A signature drink called the Orange Snoozius is basically a screwdriver with whipped cream, while the Morning Marg is the same as a margarita you'd drink at any other time of day.
+Not only does it have sparkling wine-based drinks like mimosas, but it also offers bloodies with hard liquors including vodka, tequila, and gin, as well as Irish coffee complete with whiskey.
 If you like to follow your snoozing with some serious boozing, then Snooze is the breakfast spot for you.

 4. Hash House A Go Go